 It only takes 3 easy steps to make the best vegan chili recipe.

-Third, add the remaining ingredients to the pot and mix everything together.
+Step 3.
+Add the remaining ingredients to the pot and mix everything together.
 Cover the pot and bring it to a boil.
-Lower the heat and simmer for at least 30 minutes or until the onion and bell peppers are fully cooked.
+Lower the heat and simmer the chili for at least 30 minutes.

 The best ways to enjoy chili?